UTokyo-FieldPhenomics-Lab/corepp/deepsdf/README.md

 # DeepSDF modified from the original repository

 This is a simplified version of DeepSDF where I removed all the preprocessing steps, those are outdated and not relevant for us at the moment.
-If needed we can reimplement such functionalities with open3d.

 The original repository is [here](https://github.com/facebookresearch/DeepSDF)

 Below you can read the original instructions